adc-trust-ai/trust-free/README.md

 [![Python](https://img.shields.io/pypi/pyversions/trust-free.svg)](https://pypi.org/project/trust-free/)
 ![OS](https://img.shields.io/badge/OS-macOS%20ARM64-blue)

+### Model.
+Explain.
+TRUST.
+All in one Python package, for free.

 **trust-free** is a Python package for fitting interpretable regression models using Transparent, Robust, and Ultra-Sparse Trees (TRUST™) — a new generation of Linear Model Trees (LMTs) with state-of-the-art accuracy and intuitive explanations.
 It is based on my peer-reviewed paper [1], **accepted at the 22nd Pacific Rim International Conference on Artificial Intelligence (PRICAI 2025)**.